In this guide

 Using your broadband booster

 Remember that Wi-Fi extenders which receive and amplify a wireless network need to be positioned in a location where some signal is available.
-If you want to extend your Wi-Fi network to an area where there’s currently no reception you can instead use a powerline Wi-Fi adapter (which BT sell as the Mini Home Hotspot kit) as that transfers data using electrical circuits rather than relying upon wireless connectivity.
+If you want to extend your Wi-Fi network to an area where there’s currently no reception you can instead use a powerline Wi-Fi adapter as that transfers data using electrical circuits rather than relying upon wireless connectivity.

-All it takes is a powerline adapter plugged in next to your router and another Wi-Fi enabled adapter plugged into any other socket and you can deliver wireless access across your home.
+All it takes is a powerline adapter plugged in next to your router and another Wi-Fi enabled adapter plugged into any other socket, and you can deliver wireless across your home.

-One important thing to keep in mind when using any booster is that the extended network will be slightly slower than your main Wi-Fi network.
-It will continue to drop off if you add further extensions from the boosted signal too, so if you’re trying to cover a large home with Wi-Fi it may be better to use powerline Wi-Fi adapters for the most distant areas rather than trying to extend an already weak signal even further
+One important thing to keep in mind when using any booster is that the extended network will be slower than your main Wi-Fi network.
+It will continue to drop off if you add further extensions from the boosted signal too, so if you’re trying to cover a large home with Wi-Fi it may be better to use powerline Wi-Fi adapters for the most distant areas rather than trying to extend an already weak signal even further.

 My internet is slow - do I need a broadband booster?

 Wi-Fi boosters like those offered by Sky and BT are designed to improve Wi-Fi in areas of your home where the signal is at its weakest.
 They cannot help if your actual broadband connection is sluggish.

 If you’re currently connected using Wi-Fi and experiencing slow speeds a booster may be able to help, but you should test your broadband in the best possible conditions before purchasing any new equipment, as the issue could lie elsewhere.